-For the fiscal year 2020, the auditing firm of Sycip Gorres Velayo & Co.
+For the fiscal year 2021, the auditing firm of Sycip Gorres Velayo & Co.
 (SGV) was the Independent Public Accountant of Vivant.
-Ms. Margem Amor-Tagalog is the audit partner of Vivant for 2020 and the recommended partner-in-charge.
-SGV rendered the same services for Vivant during fiscal years 2019 and 2018 where Ms. Ma.
+Ms. Margem Amor-Tagalog is the audit partner of Vivant for 2021 and the recommended partner-in-charge.
+SGV rendered the same services for Vivant during fiscal years 2020 where Ms. Margem Amor-Tagalog was designated as the partner-in-charge, and in 2019 and 2018 where Ms. Ma.
 Genalin Q. Arevalo was designated as the partner-in-charge.